 According to the Pork Checkoff website, pork is an excellent source (more than 20% of the recommended daily value) of thiamin, niacin, riboflavin, vitamin B-6, phosphorus and protein.
 It’s a good source (meaning it has between 10% and 19% of the recommended daily value) of riboflavin, zinc and potassium.

-What to serve with Slow Cooker Pork Tenderloin
+What to serve with Pork Tenderloin in a Crockpot

 In the pictures, you can see that I served it with these sautéed green beans and mashed potatoes.
 I’ve also served with roasted potatoes.
 To be honest, I’ve made this countless times and serve it with a multitude of sides.